dmrom7/geogbrowns/content/post/22-11-17-how to submit thesis/index.md

 {{< toc >}}

-Submitting your thesis might sound or feel duifficult but it's actually really simple.
+Submitting your thesis might sound or feel difficult but it's actually really simple.
 Just follow these **three steps**.

 <!--more-->